raphael-proust/raphael-proust.github.io/games/dice-mda.md

 Experience points (XP), the means by which to earn them (solving puzzles, killing monsters, negotiating agreements, etc.), the ways to spend them (levelling up, buying skill points, etc.) are common mechanics of RPG.

 In most games, the experience points have a diminishing return: for an entry-level character, each experience point is significantly more valuable than for a high-level character.
-E.g., in SRD the characters gain their second level with 300XP, they gain their third level with 600XP more (or 900XP total), then 1800XP more (2700XP total), and so on.
+E.g., in SRD/D&D the characters gain their second level with 300XP, they gain their third level with 600XP more (or 900XP total), then 1800XP more (2700XP total), and so on.

 This diminishing return of experience points forms a negative feedback loop: the more experience you have the less you get from new experience.
 This is a dynamic through which lower level players receive more benefits from the same reward as higher level players.